Leven Powell: Early and family life

 Leven Powell was born near Haymarket in Prince William County in the Colony of Virginia.to the former Eleanor Peyton (daughter of prominent planter and burgess Valentine Peyton), and her ship captain and planter husband William Powell (circa 1705–1787).
 Powell's ship worked in the coastal trade and he moved from Somerset County, Maryland to Dumfries circa 1734, then also invested in land in Prince William and Loudoun counties before becoming a commissary furnishing beef to the patriot forces in the American Revolutionary War.
 Both parents could trace their descent from the First Families of Virginia.
 As was customary for his class, Leven received a private education.

 Powell married Sarah (Sally) Harrison (1742–1812), the daughter of local planter Burr Harrison, who like Leven Powell would serve in the American Revolutionary War.
-The couple had several children, including William Harrison Powell (1766-) and Leven Powell, Jr.(1772-, who remained in Loudoun county as a planter.
+The couple had several children, including William Harrison Powell born in 1766 and Leven Powell Jr. born in 1772, who remained in Loudoun county as a planter.
 Their sons Burr Powell, Cuthbert Powell and Alfred H. Powell became lawyers as well as followed their father's political career path—lawyer Burr Powell remained in Middleburg and served in both houses of the Virginia General Assembly, and his brother Cuthbert became mayor of Alexandria as well as a U.S. Congressman.